 - 1. A trade mark may be transferred, separately from any transfer of the undertaking, in respect of some or all of the goods or services for which it is registered. - 2.
 A transfer of the whole of the undertaking shall include the transfer of the trade mark except where there is agreement to the contrary or circumstances clearly dictate otherwise.
-This provision shall apply to the contractual obligation to transfer the undertaking.

-- 3. Deleted.

-- 4. Member States shall have procedures in place to allow for the recordal of transfers in their registers.
+This provision shall apply to the contractual obligation to transfer the undertaking. - 3.
+Deleted. - 4.
+Member States shall have procedures in place to allow for the recordal of transfers in their registers.

-- 5. Deleted.

-- 6. Deleted.

-Rights in rem

-- 1. A trade mark may, independently of the undertaking, be given as security or be the subject of rights in rem. - 2.
-Member States shall have procedures in place to allow for the recordal of rights in rem in their registers.

-Levy of execution

-- 1. A trade mark may be levied in execution. - 2.
-Member States shall have procedures in place to allow for the recordal of levy of execution in their registers.
+5. Deleted.
+6. Deleted.
+Article 23 Rights in Rem 1.
+A trade mark may, independently of the undertaking, be given as security or be the subject of rights in rem.
+2. Member States shall have procedures in place to allow for the recordal of rights in rem in their registers.
+Article 24 Levy of Execution 1.
+A trade mark may be levied in execution.
+2. Member States shall have procedures in place to allow for the recordal of levy of execution in their registers.
+Article 25 Insolvency Proceedings Deleted.
+Article 26 Licensing registered and for the whole or part of the Member State concerned.
+A licence may be exclusive or non-exclusive.